OpenHack/openhack.github.com/brussels/index.markdown

 ### Next meetups

 **Second OpenHack meetup is for this summer!
-A eventbrite link will come soon but book your last tuesday of July!**
+The 30th of July to be exact [http://openhack-bru.eventbrite.com/](http://openhack-bru.eventbrite.com/) **

 We plan to organize one meetup per month.